rtoal/ple/grain/README.md

 # Grain Open Source Projects

 Studying, and contributing to, open source projects is an excellent way to improve your proficiency in any language.
-Of the many projects using Lua, you may enjoy:
+Grain is an open-sourced project so that would be an excellent place to start:

 - [Grain Open Source](https://github.com/grain-lang/grain)